zopa-simon-cass/tapNrun/README.md

 ## Health Warning

-Due to the addictive nature of the game, be aware of contractive repetitive strain injury (RSI) from tap tap tappin' ;)
+Due to the addictive nature of the game, be aware of contracting repetitive strain injury (RSI) from tap tap tappin' ;)

 ## User Stories